YBHwang/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Shared_Objects.md

 | [VolumeInfoObject](#VolumeInfoObject)                     | Object containing information on volume.          |

 ## ActionInforObject {#ActionInforObject}
-ActionInforObject contains information on an appliance control actions and expresses a command for an action to be conducted on an appliance.
+ActionInforObject contains information on appliance control actions and expresses a command for an action to be performed on an appliance.

 ### Object fields
 | Field name       | Data type    | Description                     | Required/Included |